Co-Cathedral of Santa Maria Assunta (Giovinazzo): History

+The building was constructed in 1113 and consecrated in 1283.

 It is attested that the first bishop of the co-cathedral was a certain Grimoaldo or Grimaldo, around the year 1022.

 The current cathedral, which stands on the site of an older building, called by the sources Santa Maria de Episcopio, was built during the 12th century in the Norman age, dating back to between 1125 (beginning of the construction of the crypt) and 1180 (completion of the upper church).

 The building was consecrated only a century later, on 23 May 1283.
 The Romanesque cathedral had three naves divided by columns, with a trussed ceiling, false galleries and a mosaic floor.
 Few traces remain of this church today, due to the renovation works on the building during the eighteenth century (between 1730 and 1752 under bishop Paolo de Mercuzo), which led to the total renovation of the interiors according to the baroque taste: they belong to the ancient Romanesque church the rear façade, closed between two bell towers (of which the smallest, however, is from the seventeenth century), part of the presbytery area and the crypt.

 It is known that on 16 July 1522 Duke Don Ferdinando of Capua received homage from the two mayors of the squares and the body of the Universitas (city title).

 It is worth noting that some members of the noble Chyurlia family held important religious positions in the co-cathedral during the 16th century.

 The city of Terlizzi was declared co-cathedral of Giovinazzo by Pope Benedict XIV due to a dispute over the acquisition of Pious Institutes between the city of Terlizzi and the prelates of Giovinazzo; the title of co-cathedral was later abolished.

 The new organ dates back to 1779, commissioned by La Pegna.

 On 25 April 1843 the insignia of the mozzetta of the cathedral of Giovinazzo was granted, with the cappa magna.